phoreproject/Phore-RPC-Proxy/README.md

     **RPC_USER**=_your_unique_rpc_name_
     **RPC_PASS**=_your_strong_password_

-    You can send other value as follows:
+    You can set other value as follows:
     **REDIS_PORT**=6379
     **PHORED_WEB_PORT**=8000
     **WEB_PORT**=8001